When Does Teeth Grinding Happen?

 - Disturbed Sleep Patterns in Bed Partners

-Some people may self-report diagnosis of Bruxism based on grinding sounds.
+Some people may self-report a diagnosis of teeth grinding based on grinding sounds.
 They may wake up from their own loud clenching sound or their bed partner may have brought their clenching habit to their attention.

 Bruxism patients have specific signs and symptoms and the diagnosis of bruxism should be based on these established patterns and not based on transient stress.
 Commonly found symptoms include: